runpod/docs/docs/serverless/endpoints/overview.md

 An **endpoint** is a RESTful API, which provides a URL that serves as the entry point for your Serverless worker, allowing you to send requests and receive responses.

-A **request** is an HTTP request that you send to an endpoint, which can include parameters, payloads, and headers that define what the endpoint should process.
+A [request](/serverless/endpoints/send-requests) is an HTTP request that you send to an endpoint, which can include parameters, payloads, and headers that define what the endpoint should process.
 For example, a `POST` request to run a job, or a `GET` request to check status of a job or endpoint health.

 When a request is sent to an endpoint, it creates a **job** that gets processed by a worker. **Jobs** can be either synchronous (immediate response) or asynchronous (background processing).

-A **worker** is the containerized environment that executes your handler code, providing the compute resources (CPU, GPU, memory) needed to process requests.
+A [worker](/serverless/workers/overview) is the containerized environment that executes your handler code, providing the compute resources (CPU, GPU, memory) needed to process requests.

-The **handler** is the code that processes incoming requests and returns responses, defining the business logic of your endpoint.
+The [handler function](/serverless/workers/handler-function) is the code that processes incoming requests and returns responses, defining the business logic of your endpoint.

 <img src="/img/docs/serverless-request-flow.png" width="800" alt="A diagram demonstrating the Serverless endpoint request flow"/>